MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

   The system will select one of the files at random and the schema will be generated based on that  **Schema defining file**.
 You can select a different file.

 * You can also filter the folder path to limit your search for a file.
-Once the list of files from the container is populated you can enter a search term in the **Folder path** field.
+Once the list of files from the container is populated, you can enter a search term in the **Folder path** field.

   :::image type="content" source="media/one-click-ingestion-new-table/filter-folder-path-selected.png" alt-text="Screenshot of a list of files in a container when ingesting data with the ingestion wizard.":::